jrl-umi3218/mc_naoqi_dcm/README.md

 fastgetsetdcm
 ==

-Fast communication module with NAO joints.
+Fast communication module with NAO/PEPPER sensors and actuators.
-This is a local NAO module, that needs to be cross-compiled for NAO, and put on the robot.
+This is a local robot module, that needs to be cross-compiled for the desired platform (NAO or Pepper), and uploaded on the robot.

 How to build
 ==